Peel Region homepage

 How to submit the application

-You may use the CWELCC expansion application form to request for the Start-up Grant available in 2024.
-The Start-up Grant can be used to offset costs required to expand or create new licensed child care spaces for infant, toddler, and preschool age groups.
-This also includes buying equipment or leasehold improvements.
+You may use the CWELCC expansion application form to apply for the Start-up Grant available in 2024.
+The Start-up Grant can be used to reduce costs required to expand or create new licensed child care spaces for infant, toddler, and preschool age groups.
+This also includes buying equipment or leasehold improvements for centre-based or home child care sites.

-If you have questions or need more information about early years and child care, email us.
+If you have questions or need more information about early years and child care and the CWELLC expansion in Peel, email us.

 For more information on Peel’s expansion plan and application process, review the questions and answers intended to support licensed child care providers.